Transport causes 41% of carbon emissions across the region

-People commuting is the largest contributor to road transport emissions in the region.
+People commuting is the biggest source of road transport emissions in the region.
 Our role as a UK gateway through our ports and airports means freight is also an important area to tackle.

-The COVID-19 pandemic has changed people’s travel patterns over the last six months, but this is unlikely to have a long-term effect on the region’s carbon emissions.
+The COVID-19 pandemic has changed people’s travel patterns, but this is unlikely to have a long-term effect on the region’s carbon emissions.

 The report set out short, medium, and long-term actions for how we can reduce carbon emissions on our transport network including:

-- additional and more focused investment in public transport, walking and cycling to encourage people to drive less
+- More investment in public transport, walking and cycling to make it easier for people to drive less.

-- a plan to transition from diesel to cleaner fuels, including electric vehicles
+- A plan to transition from diesel and petrol to cleaner fuels, including electric vehicles.

 We will be using the evidence and suggested solutions from this report in the development of our Transport Strategy and welcome conversations on this issue.